tylerw51/tyler-solon-williams/content/pages/index.md

       television in the early years of the medium.

-      Tyler has six years of experience teaching media studies, interpersonal communication, and rhetoric.
+      Tyler has seven years of experience teaching media studies, interpersonal communication, and rhetoric.
     actions: []
 seo: